xp_process⚓︎

 ⚓︎

-Update dict, using the custom __setitem__
+Update dict, using the custom __setitem__ to ensure key conformity.

-syntax is not supported because it only works for keys that
+NB: the kwargs syntax is not supported because it only works for keys that

-consist of (a single) string, which is not very interesting for SparseSpace
+consist of (a single) string, which is not very interesting for SparseSpace.

 xpSpace